bevyengine/bevy-website/content/learn/book/contributing/roadmap/_index.md

 * Formalize error handling: should we use a custom error type?
 * Remove as many panics / unwraps as possible

+## System Profiling

+* Add a switch that automatically profiles all systems and adds the results as Diagnostics
+* Graph system diagnostics

 ## Input